 So what's love got to do with it?

 If you're not first falling in love with what you're promoting, you're doing your client a great disservice and wasting their money.

 Some readers will get this immediately.
 They understand what it is to love a client; to believe so passionately in a person or mission that writing and creating on their behalf is intimately rewarding.
 And some people will balk at this notion.
 To them, marketing is a transaction; pay rendered for services.

 For most marketers, work is a bit of both.
 You have one or two accounts you're passionate about and many more that are jobs.
 Therein lies the tragedy.
 A major portion of the world's marketing clients are being treated as jobs.

-Nearly four years ago at Round Table Companies (RTC), we stopped taking on clients we could not fall madly in love with.
+Nearly four years ago at Round Table Companies (RTC), we stopped taking on book and brand storytelling clients we could not fall madly in love with.
 As the gatekeeper, it was my responsibility to determine whom our family of twenty at the time could love.
 I started turning away transactional work and while that was a scary proposition for a small company, it made the space for more clients who were in delicious alignment, and we have since doubled in size to a team of 40 who LOVE what we do almost every minute of every day.